timjbruce/reinvent_cvra_bootcamp/README.md

 2. Once saved, click "Build Model"
 <br>

-Now you can test your new Alexa skill from the developer console:
-1. Open the ConnectedCar skill
-2. Click on "Test"
-3. Ensure that the slider indicates that "Test is enabled for this skill"
-4. Type "Alexa, open Connected Car" into the Simulator to launch the skill

-//todo
-Configure your ConnectedCar's Lambda function with an environment variable called VehicleTripTable with the name of your trip table in DynamoDB.

 ### 3.4 Interact with ConnectedCar
-Open developer.amazon.com, login, and browse to your AutoGuide Alexa Skill.
+Open developer.amazon.com, login, and browse to your ConnectedCar Alexa Skill.
 Click on "Developer Console," and then "Alexa Skills Kit."
-You should be able to see the AutoGuide skill that you deployed in the previous section.
-Open AutoGuide and click on "Test" near the top of the page.
+You should be able to see the ConnectedCar skill that you deployed in the previous section.
+Open ConnectedCar and click on "Test" near the top of the page.
 You can use this console to interact with an Alexa skill without using a physical Echo device -- via text or via voice.
 Try these interactions: